 Simmons is committed to inclusive excellence in all aspects of an individual's community experience.
-Our values vision and mission mandate that we strive to create an environment that is free of bias, prejudice, discrimination and hurtful acts.
+Our values, vision and mission mandate that we strive to create an environment that is free of bias, prejudice, discrimination and hurtful acts.
 Individuals who believe they have experienced or encountered bias, harassment or discrimination can utilize the Simmons bias response protocol to have their concern addressed.
-Information about protocol can be accessed here.